Lectures on LHC Physics: QCD

 For the POWHEG shower this soft radiation has to be removed or moved to a lower place in the ordering of the splittings.
-The condition to treat soft emission separately we know from CKKW merging, namely Eq.(\ref{eq:qcd_veto2}): the scale at which we resolve a parton splitting does not have to identical with the lower boundary of simulated splittings.
+The condition to treat soft emission separately we know from CKKW merging, namely Eq.\eqref{eq:qcd_veto2}: the scale at which we resolve a parton splitting does not have to identical with the lower boundary of simulated splittings.
 We can construct a parton shower taking into account such splitting kernels, defining a \underline{truncated shower} .
-This modified shower is the big difference between the MC\@@NLO scheme and the POWHEG scheme in combining next-to-leading order corrections with a parton shower.
-In the MC\@@NLO scheme we modify the next-to-leading order correction for a given shower, but the shower stays the same.
-In the POWHEG scheme the events get re-weighted according to standard building blocks of a next-to-leading order calculation, but the shower has to be adapted.
+This modified shower is the big difference between the MC\@@NLO scheme and the POWHEG scheme in combining next--to--leading order corrections with a parton shower.
+In the MC\@@NLO scheme we modify the next--to--leading order correction for a given shower, but the shower stays the same.
+In the POWHEG scheme the events get re-weighted according to standard building blocks of a next--to--leading order calculation, but the shower has to be adapted.

 In Sections~\ref{sec:qcd_ckkw} and Sections~\ref{sec:qcd_mcnlo}-\ref{sec:qcd_powheg} we have introduced different ways to simulate jet radiation at the LHC.
 The main features and shortcomings of the matching and merging approaches we summarize in Table~\ref{tab:qcd_merging}.